-Original Off-Broadway Cast, 1971 (Bell-Arista) (5 / 5) With music and new lyrics by Stephen Schwartz and a book by John-Michael Tebelak based on the Gospel according to St. Matthew, Godspell was for many years a perennial on the stock, amateur, college, and high-school theater circuit.
+Original Off-Broadway Cast, 1971 (Bell-Arista) (5 / 5) Conceived and originally directed by John-Michael Tebelak, based on the Gospel according to St. Matthew, with music and new lyrics by Stephen Schwartz, Godspell was for many years a perennial on the stock, amateur, college, and high-school theater circuit, and by now has achieved the status of a modern musical theater classic.
 The show’s wonderfully tuneful songs have a simple beauty that makes them sound like old friends even upon first meeting.
 The cast of this original recording is strong, so it’s surprising to realize that not one of these performers went on to a significant musical theater career.
-Stephen Nathan sings the role of Jesus in an oddly smoky but appealing voice, and David Haskell is excellent as Judas/John the Baptist.
-Robin Lamont’s lovely recording of “Day By Day” became a popular hit.
-Lamar Alford sings the thanksgiving anthem “All Good Gifts” with a throaty tone that some listeners may not enjoy, but the song itself is glorious.
-Another beautiful song is “By My Side,” written not by Schwartz but by cast member Peggy Gordon with Jay Hamburger; it’s given a moving rendition by Gordon.
-Joanne Jonas, Gilmer McCormick, Jeffrey Mylett, Sonia Manzano, and Herb Braha round out the talented cast.
-The excellent band consists of Steve Reinhardt on keyboards, Jesse Cutler on acoustic and lead guitar, Richard LaBonte on bass, and Ricky Shutter on drums and percussion; these first three gentlemen sing the heartbreaking “On the Willows” as Jesus and his disciples say their final goodbyes to one another.
+Stephen Nathan sings the role of Jesus in an oddly smoky but appealing voice, and David Haskell is a vivid presence as Judas/John the Baptist.
+Robin Lamont’s lovely, plaintive recording of “Day By Day” became a popular hit.
+Lamar Alford compellingly sings the glorious thanksgiving anthem “All Good Gifts” in a voice with a dark, full, vibrato-laden timbre that doesn’t blend all that well with the voices of the rest of the ensemble.
+Another especially beautiful song is “By My Side,” written not by Schwartz but by cast member Peggy Gordon with Jay Hamburger; it’s given a moving rendition by Gordon, beautifully harmonizing with Gilmer McCormick.
+Joanne Jonas (“Bless the Lord”), Jeffrey Mylett (“We Beseech Thee”), Sonia Manzano (“Turn Back, O Man”), and Herb Braha (“Light of the World”) round out the talented cast.
+The excellent band consists of Steve Reinhardt on keyboards, Jesse Cutler on acoustic and lead guitar, Richard LaBonte on bass, and Ricky Shutter on drums and percussion; these first three sing the heartbreaking “On the Willows” as Jesus and his disciples say their final goodbyes to one another.
 Godspell is one of the very best of the seminal rock musicals of its era. — Michael Portantiere

-Original London Cast, 1972 (Bell-Arista/no CD) (2 / 5) Because the tune stack and the arrangements are virtually the same, this Godspell sounds very much like the Off-Broadway cast album, except for the singers’ British accents.
-The company includes Jeremy Irons, who later became a movie star and only rarely returned to musical theater (e.g., as Henry Higgins in a studio cast recording of My Fair Lady and as Fredrik in a New York City Opera production of A Little Night Music).
-Another future name in the company is Julie Covington, who would go on to sing the title role on the concept recording of Evita.
-Jesus is the strong-voiced David Essex, and Marti Webb is also in the cast.
-Several lines of dialogue help to give this long out-of-print LP a certain theatricality. — M.P.
+Original London Cast, 1972 (Bell-Arista/no CD) (3 / 5) Because the tune stack and the arrangements are virtually the same, this Godspell sounds very much like the Off-Broadway recording, except for the singers’ British accents and their different vocal qualities as compared to the original New York company.
+The cast includes Jeremy Irons, who eventually became a movie star and only rarely returned to musical theater (e.g., as Henry Higgins in a studio cast recording of My Fair Lady and as Fredrik in a New York City Opera production of A Little Night Music), as Judas/John the Baptist.
+Three more future names in the company are David Essex (as Jesus), Marti Webb, and Julie Covington, who would go on to sing the title role on the concept recording of Evita.
+All of the above, including Irons, give fine vocal performances here, though Essex’s renditions of Jesus’s songs may strike some listeners as a bit smarmy.
+Several lines of spoken dialogue included on this long out-of-print recording help to lend it a certain theatricality. — M.P.

-Film Soundtrack, 1973 (Bell-Arista) (4 / 5) With several of the performers and all of the musicians from the original Off-Broadway production on hand, augmented occasionally by strings and trombones, this recording also sounds a lot like the first one, with a few notable differences.
-As Jesus, Victor Garber has a sweeter voice than Stephen Nathan.
-Lynn Thigpen sings “Bless the Lord, My Soul” with a more authentic gospel style than Joanne Jonas, and Merrell Jackson’s “All Good Gifts” is a significant improvement on Lamar Alford’s rendition.
-One new song has been added: the joyous “Beautiful City.”
-Set on deserted Manhattan streets, the Godspell movie is rather hard to watch today because it prominently features the World Trade Center in its opening shot and in the “All for the Best” number.
+Film Soundtrack, 1973 (Bell-Arista) (4 / 5) With several of the performers and all of the musicians from the original Off-Broadway production on hand, augmented occasionally by additional musicians playing instruments such as violins, harp, and trombones, this recording also sounds a lot like the first one, with a few notable differences.
+As Jesus, Victor Garber has a sweeter and fuller voice than Stephen Nathan.
+Lynn Thigpen brings a more authentic gospel style to “Bless the Lord” than her predecessors, and Merrell Jackson beautifully sings “All Good Gifts” as a lyrical pop ballad rather than the anthem it became in Lamar Alford’s voice.
+Having had “Bless The Lord” taken away from her, Joanne Jonas instead offers a very funny take on “Turn Back, O Man.”
+One new song has been added: “Beautiful City,” here performed as a joyously hopeful chorale.
+Filmed on deserted Manhattan streets, the Godspell movie is rather hard to watch today because it prominently features the World Trade Center in its opening shot and in the “All for the Best” number.
 But this recording definitely has its pleasures. — M.P.

-National Touring Cast, 2001 (DRG) (1 / 5) Instead of the original guitar-and piano-based arrangements, there’s a whole lotta synth going on in this cast album of a 2001 Godspell tour.
-That approach works well in the opening “Tower of Babble” ensemble, but some listeners will soon find themselves yearning for the simpler, more melodious sounds of previous recordings.
-Scott Schwartz — son of Stephen Schwartz, and the director of this production — wanted the flavor of alternative rock and folk-rock artists to be evoked by Alex Lacamoire’s new orchestrations and arrangements.
+National Touring Cast, 2001 (DRG) (1 / 5) In place of the original guitar-and piano-based arrangements, there’s a whole lotta synth going on in this cast album of a 2001 Godspell tour.
+That approach works well in the opening “Tower of Babble” ensemble, but some listeners will soon find themselves yearning for the simpler, more natural and melodious sounds of previous recordings.
+Scott Schwartz — son of Stephen Schwartz, and the director of this production — wanted the flavors of alternative rock and folk-rock artists to be evoked by Alex Lacamoire’s new orchestrations and arrangements.
 Whether or not that goal was achieved and the score is better for it is a matter of opinion.
-Joe Carney shows off a strong, sexy voice as Jesus, but he can’t seem to find the beat at the top of “Save the People,” and he sounds off pitch in “Alas for You” — although that may be partly the fault of the weird, shifting harmonics in the new arrangements, which similarly work against the other cast member in other numbers.
+Joe Carney shows off a strong, sexy voice as Jesus, but he seems to lose the beat at the top of “Save the People,” and he sounds off pitch in “Alas for You” — although the latter may be partly due to the weird, shifting harmonics in the new arrangements, which similarly work against the other cast member in other numbers.
 Jessica Carter has a lot of trouble zeroing in on the correct notes in “Turn Back, O Man,” and she annoyingly sings “whose head is crowned with flames,” rather than “…flame,” thereby wrecking the rhyme with “proclaim.”
 One of the best cuts on the recording is a terrific, uptempo version of “Beautiful City” led by Carney and Michael Yuen, but overall, this is the least commendable of all the Godspell albums. — M.P.